Manta-Network/docs/docs/zkShuffle/Deploy/02-Hardhat.md

 Deploying Smart Contracts using Hardhat

 ## What is Hardhat?
 Hardhat is a development environment for Ethereum that helps developers manage and automate the common tasks involved in building smart contracts and decentralized applications.
-It can directly interact with Caldera's Ethereum API, allowing for the deployment of smart contracts into the Caldera network.
+It can directly interact with Manta Pacific's Ethereum API, allowing for the deployment of smart contracts into the Manta Pacific network.
 Additionally, Hardhat is a comprehensive set of tools for creating Ethereum-based software, which includes various components that aid in editing, compiling, debugging, and deploying smart contracts and decentralized applications.
 All of these components work together to create a complete development environment.

 ## Creating a Hardhat Project
 1. Create a directory for your project